Part 3 - Weight Loss Movement Strategy

 My movement mantra... (eg "I move because I love my body")

-Create a realistic, sustainable movement schedule that fits YOUR life.
-Remember, EVERY extra movement you can make helps.
+Build a realistic, sustainable schedule that fits your life.
+Remember — every extra bit of movement counts.

 Walking